Lisn-Rocks/lisn-server/README.md

 ## Getting Started

 These are the instructions for your go server to start running on you machine.
-For the client side head over to [Lisn Web App]
+For the client side head over to [Lisn Web App].

 [lisn web app]: https://github.com/Lisn-Rocks/web-app